AudiusProject/audius-protocol/libs/README.md

 :::warning

-Do NOT include your API secret if you are running the SDK on the client side, as this will expose your secret.
+Do NOT include your API secret if you are running the SDK on the frontend, as this will expose your secret.

 :::